 Law schools have long recognized that liberal arts institutions provide the best possible preparation for future attorneys.
 They look for students who possess particular intellectual skills: the ability to think critically, analyze a situation, extract pertinent information, and communicate effectively, both orally and in writing.
 Any academic major is acceptable to a law school.
 Wesleyan students who major in the traditionally popular subjects of study for prelaw: History, Government, Economics, English, American Studies, and Philosophy; and now the less traditional, in the sciences and the arts; are admitted each year to the top law schools in the country.
 Outside the classroom, Wesleyan students participate in a variety of activities that develop the character and leadership skills they will need to succeed in law school, including political and social activism and community service.
-Over the summer, students intern at such organizations as the Northern Virginia Capital Defender Office, the NYS Task Force, Legal Aid Society (NYC), and Justice at Work, as well as with private firms in various locations.
+Over the summer, students intern at such organizations as the Northern Virginia Capital Defender Office, the Bronx Defenders Office, the Center for Court Innovation, Ungvarsky Law LLC (a capital defense firm), and the CT Commission on Human Rights and Opportunities.
 The Gordon Career Center has a designated prelaw advisor who provides resources and information for students considering careers in and related to law.
-Students and graduates are encouraged to meet with an advisor individually, attend informational workshops and guest speaker events (e.g., human rights law, careers in law and policy, careers in “Big Law”), and seek faculty assistance to navigate the law school selection and application process.
+Students and graduates are encouraged to meet with the advisor individually, attend informational workshops and guest speaker events (e.g., human rights law, careers in law and policy, careers in “Big Law”), and seek faculty assistance to navigate the law school selection and application process.